minprog/uva-prog-ai/20 Problem sets/20 Simple Java/20 Graphics Programs.md

 The colors of the stripes are clear in the web version of the picture, but are hard to see in the black-and-white handout.
 Starting at the top, the six arcs are red, orange, yellow, green, blue, and magenta, respectively; cyan makes a lovely color for the sky.
 At first glance, it might seem as if you need to draw arcs on the screen, even though you won't actually learn about the `GArc` class until Lecture 10.
 As it turns out, that class doesn't really help much.
-The program that produced the diagram shown at the bottom of the previous page uses only circles, although seeing how this is possible forces you to think outside the box—in a literal rather than a figurative sense.
+The program that produced the diagram shown uses only circles, although seeing how this is possible forces you to think outside the box---in a literal rather than a figurative sense.
 The common center for each circle is some distance below the bottom of the window, and the diameters of the circles are wider than the screen.
 The `GraphicsProgram` shows only the part of the figure that actually appears in the window.
 This process of reducing a picture to the visible area is called clipping.

 Rather than specify the exact dimensions of each circle, play around with the sizes and positioning of the circles until you get something that matches your